castagnoemanuele/LISA-Dome-Controller/README.md

 # LISA-Dome-Controller

 This repository contains the project of the controller system for the LISA observatory, located in Genoa.
-The old controller board was defective and needed to be replaced.
-THe system is composed of three main sub-systems:
+The old controller board was defective and needed to be replaced, and by doing that the system was also modernized and updated to support, for example, the WiFi connection.
+The system is composed of three main sub-systems:
 * Telescope
 * Motor system
 * Control system